-2. A piece of furniture which is at a state of equilibrium with its environment when it is manufactured in a humid place like Miami will undergo an eventual "culture shock" if it is moved to a dry location like Phoenix.
-Eventually, the wood will give a lot of moisture to the air in an attempt to equalize with its environment.
+- A piece of furniture which is at a state of equilibrium with its environment when it is manufactured in a humid place like Miami will undergo an eventual "culture shock" if it is moved to a dry location like Phoenix.
+Eventually, the wood will expel lot of moisture to the air in an attempt to equalize with its environment.
 If the woodworker doesn't plan accordingly when building the piece, cracking is a very real possibility.

 How Does Wood Expand?

 Methods for Dealing With Expansion and Shrinkage

 When building a carcass for a cabinet, each of the four sides of the box should have the grain-oriented in the same direction.
 As such, all four sides should grow relatively equally (mainly if all four come from the same piece of original stock).
-This, however, can cause issues when drawers are used in the cabinet, making the drawers difficult to open & close.
+This, however, can cause issues when drawers are used in the cabinet, making the drawers difficult to open and close.
 This is why most cabinet carcasses are built using plywood, which isn't affected by humidity nearly as much as dimensional lumber.

 When gluing up boards to make a tabletop, not only should the grain of each of the boards be in the same direction and the boards matched so that consecutive boards have similar colors, but the end grains should run in opposite directions.
 In other words, when one board is laid with the end grain (indicative of cupping) facing up, the next board should be facing down, then the next one up, and so on.
 This will help "balance out" any cupping that may occur as moisture levels change.